qyang-nj/llios/import_search_path/README.md

 # Import Search Path
-We are going to investigate how build time is impacted by the number of import and the number of import search search path (`-I`).
-Also, we will measure how much it can be improved by using VFS overlays.
+In this article, we are going to investigate how build time is impacted by the number of import and the number of import search path (`-I`).
+Also, we will take a look at VFS overlays and see how it can improve the build time.

 ## Basics
 If you import a module, e.g. `import Foo`, in a swift file, the swift compiler needs to locate that module's swiftmodule (`Foo.swiftmodule`) file in one of the import search paths, which are specified via `-I` flag.
 This is very similar to how a C compiler finds the included header files.